phaser32/wp-woo-custom-functions/README.md

     - Ease of Implementation: Integrate and manage custom functions easily and intuitively, without the need for complex code modifications.

 WP Woo Custom Functions is the perfect ally for developers and site owners who want a flexible and powerful solution to customize every aspect of their WordPress installation, while ensuring system security and stability.

+== Installation ==

+1. Upload the plugin to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click on WPWoo CF button from the Admin dasboard
+4. Start editing your custom code